 Botswana is in Africa’s malaria belt and we do not recommend that young children should travel to this country.
 However, for families with children aged over six, Botswana is a superb destination.

 A number of these reserves have specific family rooms in their camps.
-Here are our favourites, in order of preference: Little Vumbura, Savuti Camp, Vumbura Plains, Chitabe Lediba, Jao Camp and Duma Tau. &Beyond’s Sandibe and Nxabega also offer great activities for kids.
-Kwando have family rooms at Nxai Pan, Tau Pan, Lagoon and Lebala.
+Here are our favorites, in order of preference: Little Vumbura, Savuti Camp, Vumbura Plains, Chitabe Lediba, Jao Camp, and Duma Tau. &Beyond’s Sandibe and Nxabega also offer great activities for kids.
+Kwando has family rooms at Nxai Pan, Tau Pan, Lagoon, and Lebala.